-SECTION 7.01 Survival of Representations and Warranties
+SECTION 7.01 Survival of Representations and Warranties.

-(a) The representations and warranties of the Seller contained in this Agreement and the Ancillary Agreements shall survive the Closing until 18 months after the Closing Date; provided, however, that (i) the representations and warranties made pursuant to Sections 3.01, 3.16 and 3.22 shall survive indefinitely, (ii) the representations and warranties dealing with Tax matters shall survive the close of business on the 120th day following the expiration of the applicable statute of limitations with respect to the Tax liabilities in question (giving effect to any waiver, mitigation or extension thereof), (iii) insofar as any claim is made by the Purchaser for the breach of any representation or warranty of the Seller contained herein, which claim arises out of allegations of personal injury or property damage suffered by any third party on or prior to the Closing Date or attributable to products or Inventory sold or shipped on or prior to the Closing Date, such representations governing such claims, and (iv) insofar as any claim is made by the Purchaser for the breach of any representations and warranties shall, for purposes of such claim by the Purchaser for the breach of any representation or warranty of the Seller contained herein relating to environmental matters, such representations and warranties shall, for purposes of a claim has been given prior to the closing by the Purchaser, survive the breach of any representations and warranties shall, for purposes of such claims and warranties shall, for purposes of such claims and warranties shall, for purposes of such claims and warranties shall, for purposes of a claim has been given prior to the expiration of the applicable representations or warranty of the Closing Date.
-If written notice of a claim has been given prior to the expiration of the applicable representations and warranties shall survive as to such claim, until such claim has been finally resolved.

-(b) The representations and warranties of the Purchaser contained in this Agreement and the Ancillary Agreements shall survive the Closing until 18 months after the Closing Date; provided, however, that the representations and warranties made pursuant to Sections 4.01 and 4.05 shall survive indefinitely.
+- (a) The representations and warranties of the Seller contained in this Agreement and the Ancillary Agreements shall survive the Closing until 18 months after the Closing Date; provided, however, that (i) the representations and warranties made pursuant to Sections 3.01, 3.16 and 3.22 shall survive indefinitely, (ii) the representations and warranties dealing with Tax matters shall survive the close of business on the 120th day following the expiration of the applicable statute of limitations with respect to the Tax liabilities in question (giving effect to any waiver, mitigation or extension thereof), (iii) insofar as any claim is made by the Purchaser for the breach of any representation or warranty of the Seller contained herein, which claim arises out of allegations of personal injury or property damage suffered by any third party on or prior to the Closing Date or attributable to products or Inventory sold or shipped on or prior to the Closing Date, such representations and warranties shall, for purposes of such claim by the Purchaser, survive until thirty calendar days after the expiration of the applicable statute of limitations governing such claims, and (iv) insofar as any claim is made by the Purchaser for the breach of any representation or warranty of the Seller contained herein relating to environmental matters, such representations and warranties shall, for purposes of such claims by the Purchaser, survive the Closing until the tenth anniversary of the Closing Date.
+If written notice of a claim has been given prior to the expiration of the applicable representations and warranties by the Purchaser to the Seller, then the relevant representations and warranties shall survive as to such claim, until such claim has been finally resolved. - (b) The representations and warranties of the Purchaser contained in this Agreement and the Ancillary Agreements shall survive the Closing until 18 months after the Closing Date; provided, however, that the representations and warranties made pursuant to Sections 4.01 and 4.05 shall survive indefinitely.
 If written notice of a claim has been given prior to the expiration of the applicable representations and warranties by the Seller to the Purchaser, then the relevant representations and warranties shall survive as to such claim, until such claim has been finally resolved.